Gastove/doctopus/design-doc.markdown

 2. **HTML Parsing / Templating ** -- It's not clear that every tool will produce consistent HTML -- and it sure would be nice for a Doctopus page to have a consistent look.
 3. **Solidify the clone / parse / store workflow** -- Pretty self-explanatory.
 This is, after all, the core thing that ties this all together.
 4. **Marginalia** -- We've talked about using [Marginalia](https://github.com/gdeer81/marginalia) to write Doctopus' own docs, then use it to host them.
 This would be a real neat exercise; we should get this wired up.

+# Ye Doc Data Structure

+This _might_ turn out to just be a place where Ross thinks out loud;
+forgive him.
+The problem to solve is: what is the best data structure to represent documentation?
+In particular: each specific doc will have some amount of information about which _path_ it should respond to;
+how do we structure the combination of paths and data (or data-loading functions) such that we can easily accomplish tasks like writing the whole works to storage, or knowing which data to serve at the end of a route?

+A relevant implementation detail: `bidi` expects routes to be a recursive data structure of the basic form `[path-matcher, handler]`.
+Handler might, itself, be another pair.
+Because Clojure, `bidi` doesn't care if this is a vector or a vector of vectors or a vector of maps or what-have-you.